learn-co-curriculum/phase-3-variable-scope/README.md

 # Method Scope

+## Overview

+In this lesson, we'll discuss method scope and local variable scope.

 ## Objectives

-1. Understand the concept of scope.
-2. Learn the scope of a method.
-3. Learn the scope of a local variable.

-## Introduction
+1. Explain how scope prevents you from accidentally overwriting previous work.
+2. Differentiate between the functionality of local variables created inside and outside of methods.
+3. Define methods that pass variables in as arguments.

+## Variable Names and Scope

 Naming variables is hard, but it is important.
 We need our code to be as descriptive as possible.
 Any other developer reading over one of our programs should be able to understand what our code does.
 A big part of this is having variable (and method) names that are sensical and descriptive.

 Our variable names should be descriptive of what they hold, but they should also be concise.
 This can be difficult to achieve.
 You might even be worrying that you'll run out of unique, descriptive and concise variable names.
 Don't worry though, all programming languages have what is called **scope**.
-Scope means that not all variable exist everywhere in a program.
-If they did, then some variable that you'd be writing in file A, could accidentally overwrite a variable made by your friend in file B. Having a scope for variables allows you to have greater confidence when creating variables that you aren't overwriting someone else's work.
+Scope means that not all variables exist everywhere in a program.
+If they did, then a variable that you'd be writing in file A could accidentally overwrite a variable made by your friend in file B. Having a scope for variables allows you to have greater confidence that you aren't overwriting someone else's work when you create variables.

 ## What is Scope?